History & Staff

 Apprentice Funeral Director

-Sarah Byers was born here in Portland and raised by her grandparents in the same home she resides in now.
+Sarah was born here in Portland and raised by her grandparents in the same home she resides in now.
 The passing of her grandmother sparked her pursuit of funeral service education, which she completed in June of 2018.
 Sarah began working as a receptionist at Wilhelm’s in May of 2018 and was given the opportunity to start her apprenticeship in October of that same year.
-In her free time she enjoys nature, reading, playing games, and spending time with friends.
-But what she enjoys most is being home to annoy her husband and smother her pets.
-Sarah is honored to work at Wilhelm’s and hopes to serve families and the community she loves for many years to come.
+In her free time she enjoys reading, exploring, listening to music and podcasts, drinking way too much coffee, and snuggling her annoying cats and dog.

 Laura Marriott was a welcomed addition to Wilhelm’s in 2018.
 Making our front lobby warm and inviting is Laura’s specialty, and she has made herself known for her creative solutions and dedication to the service of our families.
 She is a wealth of knowledge about the art and history within our mausoleum.